emmmagao/INDE-577-Maching-Learning/Unsupervised Learning/README.md

 ## Unsupervised Learning

 ## Definition
-Unsupervised learning is a type of machine learning in which the algorithm is not provided with any pre-assigned labels or scores for the training data.
-As a result, unsupervised learning algorithms must first self-discover any naturally occurring patterns in that training data set.
-(From Wikipedia)
+Unsupervised learning analyzes and clusters unlabeled data sets by machine learning algorithms.
+These algorithms find hidden patterns in data without the assistance of humans (thus the term "unsupervised").
+The goal for unsupervised learning is to get some insights from a large dataset.
+One of the main objects for unsupervised learning is clustering.
+Clustering can group unlabeled data into groups based on similarities and differences.

-## Contents
+## Topic
-In this file path, I will show one unsupervised machine learning algorithm.
-A description of the project is given below:

-K-Means Clustering: Using K-Means Clustering on Automobile Customers data in order to find the relationship among different Characteristics。
+K-Means Clustering: divide related data points into groups, with the K value indicating the size and granularity of the grouping.
+This method is useful for market segmentation, image compression, and other applications.